oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 ./mvnw spring-boot:run
 ```

 Now the application starts and you should be able to open `http://localhost:8080` in your browser.
 Nothing nice happens as you haven't written any code for the UI yet.
-You may see an error stack on initialization: don’t worry, it is simply Hibernate telling the JDBC driver does not support a feature (method `createClob`).
+You may see an error stack on initialization: don't worry, it is simply Hibernate telling the JDBC driver does not support a feature (method `createClob`).

 ## Create Persistent Entities and DAO's

-**TIP:** use `git checkout entities` to skip this section
+**TIP:** Use `git checkout entities` to skip this section.

 OK, now let's do some real work.